LiamJCates/Programming-Notes/C++/IO/IO.md

 std::cin >> Variable;

 extraction operator: >> reads from stream

+The statement
+using namespace std;

+allows you to use cout and endl without the prefix std::.

 Reading from the console has some catches.
 First, the console uses spaces